blobaa/bba-did-method-specification/docs/markdown/spec.md

 *DID creation workflow*

-As a precondition it is assumed that you have an Ardor account created to act as the DID Controller and the sub keys generated that should occur in the DID Document.
-In addition to that it is also assumed that you already created the DID Document Template that should be linked to the DID.
+As a precondition it is assumed that the DID controller has an Ardor account created and access to the DDOT one wants to link to the DID.

 The first step in the creation process is to store the DDOT with a supported storage mechanism.
-The Ardor Cloud Storage type is used here.
-To store the DDOT, create a data cloud transaction as explained in the Ardor Cloud Storage section and save the transaction full hash `txh_s` to link the DDOT to the DID.
-An example storage transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=d50168874504b75afa2880f62ef20c9a2b9b9d8e1dc846c6802fb857462a8dd5).
+The Ardor Cloud Storage mechanism is used here.
+To store the DDOT, the DID controller must create a data cloud transaction as explained in the Ardor Cloud Storage section and save the transaction full hash `txh_s` to link the DDOT to the DID.
+An example transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=d50168874504b75afa2880f62ef20c9a2b9b9d8e1dc846c6802fb857462a8dd5).

 The next step is to register the DID.
-To do so, self-attest your account as the DID Controller by self-setting an account property (your account is the sender and receiver of the property) with a new generated DID Id and the storage transaction hash `txh_s` as the DDOT reference.
-An example self-attestation transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).
+To do so, the DID controller creates a DID attestation to the Ardor account one has control of with a new generated DID Id and the storage transaction hash `txh_s` as the DDOT reference.
+An example transaction can be found [here](https://testardor.jelurida.com/index.html?account=ARDOR-S27P-EHWT-8D2L-937R7&chain=IGNIS&modal=transaction_info_modal&fullhash=0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e).

 The last step involved is to create the DID string.
-Use the attestation transaction full hash `txh_d` as the *ardor-tx-hash* element and construct your DID in form of `did:baa:<m or blank (without leading ':') for mainnet / t for testnet>:txh_d`.
+The DID string can now be constructed by concatenating the `bba` DID prefix with the network character the DID was registered at and the attestation transaction full hash `txh_d` in the following way: `did:baa:<m or blank (without leading ':') for mainnet / t for testnet>:txh_d`.
 An example DID is `did:baa:t:0239684aef4c0d597b4ca5588f69327bed1fedfd576de35e5099c32807bb520e`.

 ### Update